Oracen/continuous-garch/README.md

 ### What Does Standard Time Series Analysis Look Like

+You're right, I'm speaking in generalities.
+Time to define terms.
+After all, time series analysis is a pretty broad topic.
+I'm specifically talking about the kinds of unbounded time-series autoregressive processes amenable to parameter identification.
+Think ARIMA, GARCH and friends.

 Consider the foundational dynamic time series model, an $AR(p)$ process.
 The formulation of both the problem and its solution depends on the assumption that the process is sampled from the distribution $P(X_{t+1} = x | X_t, X_{t-1}, ..., X_{t-p},\phi)$, where $\phi \in \mathbb{R}^p$ and corresponds to the weighting terms on each components' contribution to $X_{t+1}$.
 Importantly, note that $\phi$ has no dependence on $t$.
 We will ignore initial conditions for now (where $t < p$) which is important for an unbiased solution, but not conceptually to the problem.

 The textbook answer for how to solve this problem is the Yule-Walker equations.
 I propose a simpler intuition.
 Looking at Yule-Walker, you have the following: